alexelash/personal-website/_pages/resume.md

           At Administrate, recent accomplishments have included:

-          - Establishing new visual identity principles for our company, documented in an extensive set of brand guidelines and shared with our company and stakeholders.
+          - Established new visual identity principles for our company, documented in an extensive set of brand guidelines and shared with our company and stakeholders.
-          - Redesigning our flagship marketing website to align with the new visual identity, as well as significantly improving the user experience across the website.
+          - Redesigned our flagship marketing website to align with the new visual identity, as well as significantly improving the user experience across the website.
 Improvements to form design on conversion-focused pages, such as utilization of labels over placeholder labels and social proofing located closer to the form, has shown a considerable increase in conversion rates and ease-of-use.
+          - Led and executed in-house redesign of company logo, visual identity, and brand architecture strategy.
+Engaged Senior Leadership Team in workshops to clarify our brand personality and coordinated execution across all functions of the business.
+          - Manage globally located full-time employees and independent contractors, ranging from junior to mid-level specialists in Web Production, Web Development, Design, Video Production, and Social Media.
-          - Developed production-ready code for landing pages and our marketing website for key marketing initiatives and campaigns, such as our Annual Report.
+          - Developed production-ready code for landing pages and our marketing website for key marketing initiatives and campaigns.
       - title: UX Designer & Marketing Lead
         company: Azavea
         url: https://www.azavea.com/